WeWatchWall/fast-fuzz/README.md

 - Order methods with similar names alphabetically.
 - Return types should not contain brackets ```( or )``` because they are used to detect method signatures.
 - Async methods are generally slower to fuzz than synchronous ones, and drastically slower if there is any sort of waiting, even 1ms.
+- Constructors are skipped for now, and objects are constructed from their properties.

 ### Literals